arqalite/fire-king-guide/src/combos/ponix/2-card-arvata.md

 # Ponix + Arvata

-Thanks to its on-destruction effect, opening [_Fire King Avatar Arvata_] gives you access to higher-ceiling combos and endboards.
-It also gives you a lot of flexibility as you end up generating a lot of Link Material that you can use in any way you want.
+Thanks to its on-destruction effect, opening [_Fire King Avatar Arvata_] gives us access to higher-ceiling combos and endboards.
+It also gives us a lot of flexibility as we end up generating a lot of Link Material that we can use in any way we want.

 There are a few lines you can perform here: